-Not long after leaving Namrung we arrive to Banjam with its wide fields.
-Soon after Banjam the trail steepens as we walk up to the next village of Lihi with a fine view of Ganesh Himal.
+Today is a shorter day of hiking as we need to limit our increase in altitude to have time for acclimatisation.
+Not long after leaving Namrung, we arrive at Banjam with its wide fields.
+After Banjam we walk steeply up to the next village of Lihi.
+There is a fine view of Ganesh Himal and Shringi Himal.